JMowell99/capstone/README.md

 Steve, Mustafa, Ronny, and Josh, make sure that you either: (preferably) create a python virtual environment before running this; or at minimum, install all the dependencies to your global python instance.
 To start hosting the website, simply run the main.py file once you have installed the depencies (instuctions below). <b>PLEASE</b> do not edit the source code directly in GitHub, follow the instructions below to make changes.

 ## Copying this repo to your local computer
 In order to be able to download these files, you have to have git install.
 You can download it for your windows machine [here](https://git-scm.com/download/win).
 The file to download is called "64-bit Git for Windows Setup".
+Just follow the instructions in the installer and accept eveything.
 If you are on Mac, you can run these commands to install it.
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 brew install git
 ```
-Just follow the instructions in the installer.
 Once you have that installed you can run the following commands in a terminal of an IDE, or you can open a Command Prompt window. (make sure to change value for NAME_FOR_YOUR_CHANGES)
 ```bash
 git clone https://github.com/JMowell99/capstone.git
 cd capstone